-Volunteers in the safety patrols work alongside the NZ Police in Auckland, Wellington and Canterbury to conduct preventative patrols and community reassurance activities.
-The volunteers are involved in a range of activities, and help the Police to reach out to the community.
+Volunteers in the Ethnic Safety Patrols work alongside the New Zealand Police in Auckland, Wellington and Canterbury to conduct preventative patrols and community reassurance activities.
+The volunteers are involved in a range of activities and help the Police to reach out to the community.
 The safety patrols also work closely with Community Patrols New Zealand and Neighbourhood Support.

 If you break the law

 If the Police believe you have broken the law, you may want the advice of a lawyer.
-If you don’t have the money to pay for a lawyer, a Citizens Advice Bureau or Community Law Centre may be able to help, or you may be entitled to legal aid.
+If you do not have the money to pay for a lawyer, a Citizens Advice Bureau (CAB) or Community Law Centre may be able to help, or you may be entitled to legal aid.

-If you're on a temporary work visa and you break the law, you could be deported.
+If you are on a temporary work visa and you break the law, you could be deported.

-If you receive a speeding ‘ticket’ or other infringement notice, you’ll probably have to pay a fee or a fine.
+If you receive a speeding ticket or other infringement notice, you will probably have to pay a fee or a fine.
 Details of how to pay are on the Police website.

 You may also receive demerit points with your fine.
-If you receive 100 or more demerit points within two years you will be suspended from driving for three months.
+If you receive 100 or more demerit points in a two-year period, you will be suspended from driving for three months.
 There are no demerit points for road safety camera infringement notices.

-Find out more about demerit points at New Zealand Transport Agency (NZTA) website.
+Find out more about demerit points on the New Zealand Transport Agency (NZTA) website.

 Owning a gun